Silicon Valley’s obscure unicorns could boost 2017 IPO market

 Dheeraj Pandey, chief executive of Nutanix said he believes the company’s IPO in 2016 won the hybrid cloud software maker new enterprise customers.

-“Customers want to know you’re going to be around for a long time,” Pandey said.
+“Customers want to know you’re going to be around for a long time,” Mr. Pandey said.

 Similar firms now looking to go public realize they have a marketing challenge ahead as they seek to capture investor interest before their market debuts.
 With names that trip up a spell checker and arcane business-model descriptions, they need to educate investors on their niche strategies and to start those efforts long before the typical two-week investor road shows that precede IPOs.